Background Image Style

 The list of valid parameters is as follows:

-When two parameters are provided, the first parameter is interpreted as the width along the horizontal axis, and the second parameter is interpreted as the height along the vertical axis.
-If only one parameter is provided, auto is used as the second parameter, and the rules for two parameters are applied.
+When there are two parameters, the first parameter is interpreted as the width along the horizontal axis, and the second parameter is interpreted as the height along the vertical axis.
+If there is only one parameter, auto is supplemented as the second parameter, and then parsed according to the rules for two parameters.

-Invalid parameters are uniformly interpreted as the default value auto, i.e., the original image size.
+Invalid parameters are uniformly interpreted as the default value auto, i.e., the original image dimensions.

 Example